JVZELLER/concurrent-data-processing-in-elixir/README.md

-# concurrent-data-processing-in-elixir
+# Concurrent Data Processing In Elixir

-Practice project from Concurrent Data Processing in Elixir book
+Practice project from Concurrent Data Processing in Elixir book.